• Phone: (719) 488-2525 ext. 0

 Meter Reading Information

-Meters are read at the end of each month however the dates vary each month based on weekends and holidays.
+If you have an old Badger positive displacement/AMR meter: Your meter is read at the end of each month however the dates vary each month based on weekends and holidays.
 We use an automatic meter reading system comprised of a transmitter located on your water meter and a receiver located in the meter reading vehicle.
 The transmitter is battery operated and sends a signal through a bubble-up radio frequency system, every 4-5 seconds when the receiver is in range.

 This system utilizes a Federal Communications Commission non-licensed radio frequency band, meaning it will not interfere with other devices in your home.